 The clinical symptoms or the patient’s medication history lead to the suspected diagnosis.

-First, the low dose dexamethasone inhibition test is carried out for further testing of the existence of hypercortisolism: 2 mg dexamethasone are taken late in the evening.
+First, the low-dose dexamethasone inhibition test is carried out to further test the existence of hypercortisolism: 2 mg dexamethasone are taken late in the evening.
 Thus, it should actually come to a physiologic suppression of the endogenous cortisol production in the next morning.
-A hypercortisolism, which’s etiology has to be explored, is evident, if this is not the case in the next morning:
+A hypercortisolism, whose etiology has to be explored, is evident if these are not true the next morning:

 - Corticotropin-Releasing-Hormone (CRH) test: the ACTH-concentration is measured before and after CRH-dose.
 Hypothalamic hyperfunctions and pituitary adenoma (=Cushing’s syndrome) experience an ACTH-increase after CRH-dose.
 This increase fails to appear with ectopic, paraneoplastic Cushing’s syndrome.